On low rank-width colorings: Powers of sparse graphs

-Thus, map graphs have low rank-width colorings.
+As the class of planar graphs is a bounded expansion class, we conclude that map graphs admit low rank-width colorings.
 A similar reasoning can be performed for line graphs of graphs from any bounded expansion graph class.
 Thus, both map graphs and line graphs of graphs from any fixed bounded expansion graph class admit low rank-width colorings.

 \begin{lemma} If $\CCC$ is a graph class of bounded expansion, then there is a graph class of bounded expansion $\CCC_1$ such that all line graphs of graphs from $\CCC$ are induced subgraphs of graphs from $\CCC_1^2$. \end{lemma} \begin{proof} Observe that for any graph $G$, if by $G_1$ we denote $G$ with every edge subdivided once, then the line graph of $G$ is a subgraph of $G_1^2$ induced by the subdividing vertices.
 It follows that we may take $\CCC_1$ to be the class of all $1$-subdivisions of graphs from $\CCC$.
 This class also has bounded expansion. \end{proof}